Domestic Pets – Client Terms & Conditions

 E C Straiton has an no tolerance policy to rude or abusive behaviour.

-The partners/directors reserve the right to dismiss clients at their discretion
+The partners/directors reserve the right to dismiss clients at their discretion with immediate effect.

 Thank you for choosing us for your veterinary care.